browserengineering/book/book/scheduling.md

         self.active_tab.task_runner.schedule_task(task)
 ```

-Above, I needed to clear any pending tasks before loading a new page, because
+We need to clear any pending tasks before loading a new page, because
 those previous tasks are now invalid:

 ``` {.python}